danfuzz/bayou/doc/coding-conventions.md

   guarantees.
 Additionally, instead of explicitly constructing singletons, the convention is to use the static property `theOne` on the so-defined class.

+* Order of definitions &mdash; The canonical ordering of definitions in class bodies is as follows.
+Within each "leaf" section, items are sorted alphabetically.
+The intent of this is to make it easy to find stuff when browsing the code.

+  * Public properties
+    * static
+      * synthetic fields
+      * methods
+    * constructor
+    * instance
+      * synthetic fields
+      * methods
+  * Private properties
+    * static
+      * synthetic fields
+      * methods
+    * instance
+      * synthetic fields
+      * methods

+  As an exception, methods that only serve as helpers for one other method will sometimes get located immediately below the method being helped.

 #### Other items

 * Websockets &mdash; JavaScript has a `WebSocket` class, but when talking about